 In recent months there’s been a lot of talk about the evolution of the agency model.
 A shift from being unashamedly creative towards a focus of ruthless commercialism.
-It’s a point of difference that’s been given the spotlight thanks in large to ad-land’s golden boys James Murphy and David Golding and their latest venture New Commercial Arts (NCA).
+It’s a point of difference that’s been given the spotlight amongst healthcare marketing agencies thanks in large part to ad-land’s golden boys James Murphy and David Golding and their latest venture New Commercial Arts (NCA).

 “We want to do end-to-end, branded customer experience with comms as important as the rest of the experience,” Golding declared.
 Good for them I say, and hopefully great news for the clients I’m sure they’ll do outstanding work for.